focusaurus/hexagonal-lambda/readme.md

 # Hexagonal Lambda

-This is an example application repository for implementing [hexagonal architecture](http://alistair.cockburn.us/Hexagonal+architecture) as described by Alistair Cockburn (also called "ports and adapters") on to of Amazon Web Services Lambda.
+This is an example application repository for implementing [hexagonal architecture](http://alistair.cockburn.us/Hexagonal+architecture) as described by Alistair Cockburn (also called "ports and adapters") on top of Amazon Web Services Lambda.

 It is intended to be a reference/example project implementation.
 While small, it is hopefully realistic and reasonably comprehensive.
 It takes into account development tooling, testing, deployment, security, developer documentation, and API documentation.